waelw/monthly-budget-planner/replit.md

 A utility-focused financial planning tool that helps users manage their monthly budget by calculating daily spending allowances.
 Users input their total monthly budget, desired savings amount, and select a month to view how much they can spend each day while meeting their savings goals.
 The application features a clean, design system-based interface built with React and styled using Tailwind CSS with shadcn/ui components.

+## Recent Changes (November 2025)

+- Implemented complete frontend with input controls, summary cards, and daily spending cards
+- Added local storage persistence for all user inputs
+- Implemented copy-to-clipboard functionality with toast notifications
+- Added responsive grid layout (1/2/3 columns based on viewport)
+- All calculations update in real-time as user types

 ## User Preferences

 Preferred communication style: Simple, everyday language.